-Have you read about the nutrition of it, but wondered how to make brown rice?
+Have you read about the nutrition, but wondered how to make brown rice?
 I think people can get overly dramatic about “how hard” it is to make.
 I’ll be showing you how we make it nice and easy!

 OK.
 A lot of people, if given the choice, would select the white grain over brown.
 There are members of my own family that I still have to nudge a little before they’ll eat the brown grain.

-- it includes the outer layer of the rice, called the bran, where many of the superfood nutrients are contained!
+- The outer layer of the rice, called the bran, is where many of the superfood nutrients are contained.

-- it’s loaded with manganese, a trace mineral that’s important for things like bone production, skin integrity, blood sugar levels, and more.
+- Manganese, a trace mineral that’s important for things like bone production, skin integrity, and blood sugar.